Learn how to provide feedback on the Umbraco Documentation.

 Learn how to create and add new material to the Umbraco Documentation, including updated material for upcoming releases.

-There are 2 scenarios for when you are looking to add a new article to the Umbraco Documentation.
+There are 2 common scenarios where you might want to add a new article to the Umbraco Documentation:

 You are adding new material to the documentation site.

-You are updating an article for an Upcoming major version.
+You are updating an existing article for an Upcoming major version of a product.

 When you are adding a brand new article to the Umbraco Documentation, there are a few questions that we recommend asking yourself before getting started: